JacobKerames/JacobKerames/README.md

 In addition to programming languages, I have relevant experience with:

-  * Machine learning libraries and frameworks: TensorFlow, Keras, PyTorch, scikit-learn, and Pandas
+  * Machine learning libraries and frameworks: NumPy, Pandas, SciPy, TensorFlow, PyTorch, scikit-learn, and Keras
-  * Cloud-based machine learning platforms: Google Cloud AI Platform and Amazon SageMaker
+  * Cloud-based machine learning platforms: Google Cloud AI Platform and Amazon Web Services
-  * Databases: NoSQL and Access

 Overall, I am a dedicated and driven software engineer with a passion for problem-solving and a commitment to excellence.
 I am eager to bring my skills and experience to a dynamic team and continue growing and learning as a professional.
 If there is something you would like to discuss, or if you have information about a remote software engineer position, please reach out via LinkedIn, or at mail@jacobkerames.com.